 1. Pace yourself.
 Even more important, pace your children.

 It's a really big park and a long day.
 It's also a really high-energy, sensory-overloading sort of place.
-If I, as a middle-aged woman, felt overwhelmed at times, imagine how a child might feel.
 Take lots of breaks during the day.
 Sit under a shady tree and get a cool drink.
 Your kids' impulse might be to run from ride to ride, but pace them to prevent meltdown and exhaustion.

 2. Bring the right bag.

 You'll have lots of stuff to carry around — sunscreen, cash or credit card, maps of the park, phone (see # 9) and possibly a big plastic cup (see # 7).
 The stuff issue gets kicked up a notch if you have to contend with diapers and wipes.
 Get a bag that will be comfortable to carry.
-I've always found that a big satchel that I can wear diagonally across my chest and easily access works best for me.
-But if you like a backpack best, or (gasp) a fanny pack, bring that instead.
+Cross-body bags are comfortable and offer easy access, but if you like a backpack best, or (gasp) a fanny pack, bring that instead.
 Just make sure it’s comfy, because that thing will feel like it’s 100 pounds by the end of the day.

 3. Wear the right shoes.